 Christian Hunhoff — Chief Information Officer

-Christopher Kassin — Athletic Director
+Christopher Kassin — Vice President for Strategy and Athletic Director

 Tabitha Likness — Vice President for Finance and Administration

 Dr. Kathy Magorian — Dean of Nursing and Health Sciences

 Dr. William Miller — Vice President for Academic Affairs

 Joanna Mueller — Assistant to the President

 Barb Rezac — Vice President for Mission and Advancement